partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

-# What is PartiQL Beamline?
+# What is Beamline?

-PartiQL Beamline is a tool designed for **fast data generation** specifically using [PartiQL](https://partiql.org/) value system.
+Beamline is a tool designed for **fast data generation** specifically using [PartiQL](https://partiql.org/) value system.
 At its core, it generates **reproducible pseudo-random data** using a **stochastic approach** that models real-world data patterns.

 ## The Problem It Solves

-Some of the common software engineering problem that most developers, data engineers, and researchers often face are:
+Some of the common software engineering problems that most developers, data scientists, and researchers often face are:

 - **Lack of Test Data**: Creating realistic test datasets manually is time-consuming and error-prone
 - **Inconsistent Testing**: Different test runs with different data make it hard to reproduce bugs